-I speak to many aspiring writers.
-When we discuss writing, eyes are wide open.
+Through working with clients, doing workshops, and attending writing events, I speak to many aspiring writers and authors.
+When we discuss writing, our eyes are wide open.
 When we talk about publishing, writers are curious.
 When I mention building an author platform, I’m met with blank stares.
 It’s pretty universal.

 Writers, in general, are creative sorts and not natural-born marketers.
-Yet most seek some financial reward for their effort.
-Many hope for major success.
+Yet, most seek some financial reward for their effort.
+Many hope for significant success.
 So, how do you fill in the gap between knowledge and desire?

-When I decided to make writing my business a few years ago, I looked at my numbers.
+When I decided to make writing my business, I looked at my numbers.
 Zero blog posts.
 100 +/- friends on Facebook.
 Zero email contacts beyond friends and family.
 I had a long way to go.
 Maybe you can relate.
 I needed a plan to get where I wanted to go.
 But first, I needed to know where I wanted to go.
 You’ve heard the saying, “if you don’t know where you’re going, any road will take you there.”
 Here’s a well-worn route to building your author platform.

-The three examples are vastly different images of success as a writer.
-Neither is better or worse.
+The three examples cast vastly different images of success as a writer.
+None is better or worse.
 It’s your vision.
 You get to choose.

 It’s tempting, at this point, to jump right in and try random tools to build your following, but there is a little more work to do.